Study in France

 - Administration and Political Sciences: ENA and Sciences Po.

 Work While Studying In France

-International students can get part-time employment while studying in France, even in the 1st year of the program.
-However, they can work part-time for only 964 hours annually, or 20 hours per week on student visas.
-After completing the course, students get 18-24 months to work in France, which further helps secure a career either in France, or some other countries of Europe.
-The average salary in France is about €40,000.
+After completing the course, students get 18 months to 24 months’ work opportunities in France, which further helps secure a career either in France or some other countries of Europe.
+Interestingly, the average salary in France is about €40,000.

 Internship Opportunities In France

 Because of its cultural diversity and advanced economy, France may provide students with a range of internship opportunities.
 You may pursue business, schooling, or hospitality, among other things.
 The best thing is you do not need French language skills to get internships.
 The three most popular fields in which you can get an internship in France are Art History, Hospitality, and Education.
 Students mostly prefer doing internships during their fall or spring semesters.
 If you are concerned about missing classes, you can do an internship during your summer break.
 If you want to do a short-term internship, then winter break is a perfect time.
 The added advantage is that you get to see beautiful, culturally-rich places in France like Aix-En-Provence, Bordeaux, Paris, etc.

 Health and social insurance, wholesale and retail trade, and manufacturing are now dominating the labor market.
 The construction is expected to be the most in-demand industry, followed by the lodging and food market and technical services.
 See the table below for a breakdown of how much they pay.

 Although there will be employment for high-skilled employees such as analysts and engineers, for the time being, low-skilled positions will rise the fastest.
 Cleaners and assistants, administrative associates, service employees, scientific and engineering technicians, and teachers are occupations with most job opportunities.

 annual salary (EUR)